VoltDB/voltdb/examples/windowing/README.md

 The issue with this query is that the number of rows to delete is unbounded.
 A query that ended up deleted a half million rows might take hundreds of milliseconds, while using extra memory to store all of the necessary undo information to make that operation transactional.

 A better way to achieve the same goal is to use the "Nibble" pattern.
 Create a procedure that deletes a small number of rows that meet the deletion criteria, then call that procedure repeatedly until all desired rows are removed.
 This query will execute in bounded time and memory usage.
-The faster execution allows other operations to be run inbetween calls to the deleting procedure, allowing for workload concurrency.
+The faster execution allows other operations to be run in-between calls to the deleting procedure, allowing for workload concurrency.
 The easy way to do that might be add `LIMIT 1000` to the query above and call it repeatedly until it returns that it modified 0 tuples.

 VoltDB doesn't currently support "LIMIT" in DML (SQL that modifies tuples).
 This is primarily to enforce determinism.
 Since all queries may be run multiple times, they need to do exactly the same thing each time they are run.
 This applies to synchronous intra-cluster replication, command-log replay for recovery and even for WAN replication.